rohitagarwal-gkmit/retailpulse-docs/docs/use_cases.md

 # Use Cases

-## Primary Use Cases
+## Core System Use Cases

-### UC-01: Sales Creates a Bill
+### UC-01: Sales User Processes a Customer Order

 -   **Actor**: Sales
-- **Goal**: To create a bill for a customer (e.g., a pharmacy) at their assigned store.
+-   **Goal**: To efficiently create a bill for a customer, ensuring accurate product selection and inventory deduction.
 -   **Flow**:
-    1. Sales logs in and is on the "Create Bill" page for their store.
+    1. The Sales user logs into the system and navigates to the "Create Bill" interface for their assigned store.
-    2. Searches for a product.
-The system shows available batches with expiry dates and quantities.
+    2. They search for a product by name or code.
+The system displays available batches of the product, including expiry dates and current quantities in stock.
-    3. Selects a batch and adds it to the bill.
-    4. Enters the quantity.
-    5. Repeats for all products.
-    6. Enters customer name and contact (optional).
-    7. Clicks "Generate Bill".
+    3. The Sales user selects the desired product batch and specifies the quantity.
+The system validates that the requested quantity does not exceed the available stock in that batch.
+    4. They can add multiple products to the same bill, repeating the search and selection process.
+    5. Optionally, the Sales user enters customer details (e.g., name, contact information).
+    6. Upon confirming the order, the Sales user clicks "Generate Bill".
-    8. The system saves the bill, deducts the quantity from the specific inventory batch, and generates a PDF with the store's details.
+    7. The system records the bill, automatically deducts the sold quantity from the specific inventory batch, and generates a printable PDF of the bill, customized with the store's details.
-- **Alternative**: If the requested quantity is more than the stock in the selected batch, the system shows an error.
+-   **Alternative**: If the requested quantity for a product exceeds the available stock in the selected batch, the system displays an error message, prompting the user to adjust the quantity or select a different batch.

 ---

-### UC-02: Stockist Adds New Inventory
+### UC-02: Stock Management and Inter-Store Transfers

-- **Actor**: Stockist
+-   **Actors**: Stockist, Company Stockist
-- **Goal**: To add a new shipment of products into the store's inventory.
-- **Flow**:
-    1. Stockist goes to "Inventory Management" and clicks "Receive Stock".
+-   **Goal**: To maintain accurate inventory levels within stores and facilitate efficient product movement between locations.
+-   **Flow (Stockist - Receiving Inventory)**:
+    1. A Stockist logs in and accesses the "Receive Stock" function within their assigned store's inventory management module.
-    2. Selects the product from the master list.
-    3. Enters the new stock details: batch number, manufacturing ID, expiry date, quantity received, cost price, and selling price.
+    2. They select a product from the master catalog and enter details for the new shipment, including batch number, manufacturing ID, expiry date, quantity received, cost price, and selling price.
-    4. Assigns a location (e.g., "Storeroom Rack 5") and storage category (e.g., "Cold Storage").
+    3. The Stockist assigns a specific physical `location` (e.g., "Storeroom Rack 5") and `storage_category` (e.g., "Cold Storage") for the received batch.
-    5. Clicks "Save".
-    6. The new batch is now part of the store's inventory and is available for sale.
+    4. Upon saving, the new batch is added to the store's inventory and becomes available for sale or internal movement.
-- **Alternative**: If the product is not on the master list, the Stockist must ask a Company Admin to add it first.
+-   **Flow (Company Stockist - Transferring Inventory Between Stores)**:
+    1. A Company Stockist identifies a need to transfer products between stores (e.g., Store A has surplus, Store B has a shortage).
+    2. They initiate a "New Store Transfer," selecting the product, the "From Store" (e.g., Store A), and the "To Store" (e.g., Store B), along with the quantity to transfer.
+    3. The system marks the transferred quantity as "In Transit" in the "From Store's" inventory.
+    4. Once the products arrive at the "To Store," a Stockist at that store confirms receipt in the system.
+    5. The system then deducts the stock from the "From Store's" inventory and adds it to the "To Store's" inventory, updating locations as necessary.

 ---

-### UC-03: Company Admin Views Company-Wide Analytics
+### UC-03: Company Admin Manages System Resources

 -   **Actor**: Company Admin
-- **Goal**: To understand and compare the performance of all stores.
-- **Flow**:
-    1. Admin goes to the "Analytics Dashboard".
-    2. The dashboard defaults to a company-wide view, showing total revenue, profit, and top-selling products across all stores.
-    3. Admin uses a filter to select "Store A" and "Store B" to see a side-by-side comparison of their sales.
-    4. Admin then navigates to the "Inventory" analytics tab to see the total stock value per store.

----

-### UC-04: Stockist Moves Stock Internally

-- **Actor**: Stockist
-- **Goal**: To move a product from the storeroom to a picking shelf.
-- **Flow**:
-    1. Stockist finds the inventory item (e.g., Paracetamol, Batch #123) in the system.
-    2. Clicks "Move Stock".
-    3. Enters the quantity to move (e.g., 20 units).
-    4. Sets the "From Location" to "Storeroom Rack 5" and "To Location" to "Picking Shelf C1".
-    5. Adds a reason: "Restocking picking shelf".
-    6. Clicks "Confirm Movement".
-    7. The system updates the location of the 20 units and logs the movement for auditing.

----

-### UC-05: Company Stockist Transfers Stock Between Stores

-- **Actor**: Company Stockist
-- **Goal**: To move surplus stock from one store to another that needs it.
-- **Flow**:
-    1. Company Stockist identifies that "Store A" has 200 units of a product, while "Store B" has only 5.
-    2. They initiate a "New Store Transfer".
-    3. They select the product, the "From Store" (Store A), and the "To Store" (Store B).
-    4. They enter the quantity to transfer (e.g., 100 units).
-    5. The system creates a transfer order.
-The 100 units at Store A are marked as "In Transit".
-    6. When the stock arrives at Store B, the Stockist there confirms receipt.
-    7. The system deducts the stock from Store A's inventory and adds it to Store B's inventory.

----

-### UC-06: Company Admin Manages Users and Stores

-- **Actor**: Company Admin
-- **Goal**: To manage the company's structure, including stores and staff.
+-   **Goal**: To oversee and configure the entire system, including managing stores, users, and the master product catalog.
-- **Flow (Add Store)**:
+-   **Flow (Managing Stores)**:
-    1. Admin goes to "Store Management" and clicks "Add New Store".
+    1. The Company Admin logs in and navigates to the "Store Management" section.
-    2. Enters the store name, address, and contact info.
-Clicks "Save".
+    2. They can add new stores by providing details such as name, address, and contact information.
+    3. Existing store details can be updated, or stores can be deactivated as needed.
+-   **Flow (Managing Users)**:
+    1. The Company Admin accesses the "User Management" section.
+    2. They can create new user accounts, providing a username, password, and full name.
+    3. Crucially, the Admin assigns one or more `roles` to the new user (e.g., 'Store Manager', 'Sales') and associates them with one or more `stores` via the `user_roles` and `user_stores` junction tables.
+    4. Existing user accounts can be updated (e.g., changing roles, store assignments) or deactivated.
-- **Flow (Add User)**:
+-   **Flow (Managing Product Master Catalog)**:
-    1. Admin goes to "User Management" and clicks "Add New User".
+    1. The Company Admin goes to the "Product Master List" section.
-    2. Enters the user's name, username, and password.
+    2. They can add new products to the central catalog, specifying details like name, category, manufacturer, and description.
-    3. Assigns a role (e.g., "Store Manager") and a home store ("Store B").
-    4. Clicks "Create User".
-The user can now log in and will only have access to Store B.

----

-### UC-07: Store Manager Checks for Expiring Products

-- **Actor**: Store Manager
-- **Goal**: To identify products that are nearing their expiry date to prioritize their sale.
-- **Flow**:
-    1. Manager goes to the "Inventory Reports" section for their store.
-    2. Runs the "Expiring Soon" report, with a filter for "Next 60 days".
-    3. The system generates a list of all product batches that will expire in the next 60 days, showing the product name, batch number, quantity, and expiry date.
-    4. The manager can use this list to create a sales promotion or instruct staff to sell these batches first.
+    3. Existing product details can be updated, or products can be marked as inactive if they are no longer sold.